rahiel/telegram-send/README.md

 Use the `--config` option to use multiple configurations.
 For example to set up sending to a channel in a non-default configuration: `telegram-send --config channel.conf --configure-channel`.
 Then always specify the config file to use
-it: `telegram-send --config channel.conf "hello"`.
+it: `telegram-send --config channel.conf "Bismillah"`.

+The `-gc` option uses the global configuration at `/etc/telegram-send.conf`.
+Configure it once: `sudo telegram-send -gc --configure` and all users on the system can send messages with this config: `telegram-send -gc "GNU"` (provided you've installed it system-wide.)

 [guide]: https://www.cpu.re/installing-programs-from-non-system-package-managers-without-sudo/